nguyenphuminh/JeChain/README.md

 Use `set` on Windows to set variables.

-### Using node through JSON-RPC apis
+### Using the node through JSON-RPC APIs

 (This will require you to run an RPC server).

-To properly interact with the node, you should use the JSON-RPC apis, especially if you are creating dapps.
+To properly interact with the node, you should use the JSON-RPC APIs, especially if you are creating dapps.

-(Documentations will be updated soon).
+(Documentations for this will be updated soon).

 ### Using the node manually through code: